acseo/select-autocomplete-bundle/README.md

         'class' => TargetClass::class,

         // Options values are provided by your serializer (these are default format supported by symfony serializer)
-        // Format can be overrided from js by add response_format param in data-autocomplete-url 'format' => 'json',
+        // Format can be override from js by add response_format param in data-autocomplete-url 'format' => 'json',
         // OR
         'format' => 'xml',